i2van/LPRun/README.md

 ## Description

 The LPRun is the LINQPad driver's unit/integration tests runner.
-Can be used for testing [LINQPad](https://www.linqpad.net) drivers, e.g., [CsvLINQPadDriver for LINQPad 9/5](https://github.com/i2van/CsvLINQPadDriver), or for running LINQPad scripts.
+Can be used for testing [LINQPad](https://www.linqpad.net) drivers, e.g., [CsvLINQPadDriver for LINQPad](https://github.com/i2van/CsvLINQPadDriver), or for running LINQPad scripts.

 ## .NET Versions Supported

-The following .NET versions are supported:

-- .NET 10.0
-- .NET 9.0
-- .NET 8.0

-Use script below to check the .NET version used by LPRun:
+Scripts targeting `.NET 6` up to `.NET 10` are supported.
+Use the following LINQPad script to check which .NET is used by LPRun:

 ```csharp
 <Query Kind="Expression"/>